An analysis of government guarantees and the functioning of asset-backed securities markets

 The Community Reinvestment Act (CRA) encourages lenders to make mortgage loans to certain classes of borrowers.
 However, the law does not apply to all lenders, and lenders do not necessarily receive credit for all loans made to borrowers of a particular class.
 We use this variation to test whether or not CRA-affected lenders cut interest rates to CRA-eligible borrowers; in other words, we test for the presence of a regulation-driven subsidy.
 Our theory suggests that loans made by commercial banks and savings associations (``relationship lenders'') and mortgage companies (``transaction ...

-The GSE implicit subsidy and value of government ambiguity
+The GSE implicit subsidy and the value of government ambiguity

 The housing-related government-sponsored enterprises Fannie Mae and Freddie Mac (the "GSEs") have an ambiguous relationship with the federal government.
 Most purchasers of the GSEs' debt securities believe that this debt is implicitly backed by the U.S. government despite the lack of a legal basis for such a belief.
 In this paper, I estimate how much GSE shareholders gain from this ambiguous government relationship.
-I find that (1) the federal government's implicit subsidy of Fannie Mae and Freddie Mac has resulted in a funding advantage for the GSEs over private sector institutions, (2) ...
+I find that (1) the government's ambiguous relationship with Fannie Mae and Freddie Mac imparts a substantial implicit subsidy to GSE shareholders, (2) the implicit government ...